 HOW YOU CAN TAKE ACTION

 - Purchase regionally-produced food or grow your own.
-By supporting local farmers, you are investing in your own food securing, and growing your own food provides a healthy activity for the entire family.
+When you support local farmers, you are making an investment in your food security and strengthening food resilience in your region.
+Growing your own food provides a healthy activity for the entire family and builds food resilience within your immediate community.

 - Get to know your neighbors.
 Having an idea of who in your neighborhood might need support – elderly, disabled, food insecure, or otherwise – can create critical lifelines during times of crisis.